-Briefly indicate specific experiences or outcomes from EIC Topic 2 participation that influenced this proposal.
+1-page Technology "pitch" / summary sheet (Please do not include any proprietary information on this document, as it is intended to be used as a resource to share with external parties) 1-page max 8.5"x 11" pages with 1-inch margin 11-point font PDF file Briefly indicate specific experiences or outcomes from EIC Topic 2 participation that influenced this proposal.
 Describe steps taken to commercialize the technology since participation in Topic 2.
 If none, state so.
-Include a timeline for the proposed project.
+Provide the current ARL of technology.
+Additional resources on ARL can be found at the following link: Adoption Readiness Levels (ARL): A Complement to TRL Department of Energy Include a timeline for the proposed project.
 Describe a plan for implementing the proposal with a requested amount of funding, but also include what could be accomplished with 50% of the requested amount.
-Copy of NSF I- CorpsTM final project report and project outcomes report (Only required for NSF I-CorpsTM graduates) PDF file If the applicant is applying as an NSF national I-CorpsTM training graduate instead of an EIC Topic 2 graduate, submit a copy of the NSF I-CorpsTM final project report and project outcomes report that was submitted when successfully completing the full NSF I-CorpsTM program.
+Technology name and summary Specific problem or opportunity and how your technology solves this problem ARL & TRL of your technology currently: Assess your ARL with DOE's Commercialization Adoption Readiness Assessment Tool: Adoption Readiness Levels (ARL): A Complement to TRL Department of Energy Target Audience: Identify the potential stakeholders and end-users who could benefit from the project.
+Value Proposition: Articulate the unique value proposition of the project, explaining why stakeholders would have interest.
+Contact Information: Include contact details for the project team or lead, allowing stakeholders to reach out for more information or collaboration opportunities.
+Include reliable data, verifiable facts, key metrics, and statistics as relevant Visual Elements: Incorporate visually appealing elements such as graphs, charts, or diagrams to enhance understanding and engagement.
+Include at least one image of your technology.
+Copy of NSF I- CorpsTM final project report and outcomes report (Only required for NSF I-CorpsTM technology) PDF file If the applicant is applying with DOE technology that went through an NSF national I-CorpsTM training instead of an EIC Topic 2 cohort, submit a copy of the NSF I-CorpsTM final project report and project outcomes report that was submitted when successfully completing the full NSF I-CorpsTM program.